House GOP attempts to cut Buttigieg salary to $1 via spending bill

 It’s not the first time Greene and other Republicans have taken to the rule to slash salaries to target sending by the Biden administration.
 Greene offered another amendment reducing pay for Defense Secretary Lloyd Austin in September.

-House Republicans are at odds over how to prevent a government shutdown that would begin in just over a week, and it remains to be seen whether the conference will rally behind new Speaker Mike Johnson (R-La.).
+House Republicans are at odds over how to prevent a government shutdown that would begin in just over a week, and it remains to be seen whether the conference will rally behind new Speaker Mike Johnson of Louisiana.

 A number of the proposals discussed in a House GOP conference meeting Tuesday would be non-starters in the Senate, which is moving ahead with its own strategy.